StickminGames/Stickmin-s-Collection-Balatro-Mod-/README.md

-Extract everything to your Balatro Mod folder you need Talisman, Lovely, and Steamodded
+Extract everything to your Balatro Mod folder.
+You need Talisman, Lovely, and Steamodded